mlanza/ai-literacy/README.md

 This work doesn’t engage the ethical questions surrounding AI.
 Its focus is strictly utilitarian.

 This is a work in progress.
-[Feedback](./FEEDBACK.md) is welcome.

-Thanks for taking the time.
-I hope what’s here proves useful.
+Thanks for taking the time to read it.
+I hope it proves useful.
+Of course, [feedback](./FEEDBACK.md) is welcome.

 Content authored by Mario T. Lanza.
 Shared with permission from the Unified Judicial System of Pennsylvania.